 Port of Mokha

-Literary fans will likely recognize the name from The Monk of Mokha, a Dave Eggers book that recounted the true story of Mokhtar Alkhanshali, a Yemeni-American determined to resurrect Yemeni coffee in the eyes of the world.
-Well, he did it, and now offers Port of Mokha, an award-winning selection of high-end Yemeni coffee.
-The company’s monthly subscription is a five-ounce bag of whole beans that makes around ten cups; I know that doesn’t sound like a lot, but once you taste it, you’ll be a believer.
+Literary fans will likely recognize the name from The Monk of Mokha.
+This Dave Eggers book that recounts the true story of Mokhtar Alkhanshali, a Yemeni-American determined to resurrect Yemeni coffee in the eyes of the world.
+Well, he did it and now offers Port of Mokha, an award-winning selection of high-end Yemeni coffee.
+The company’s monthly subscription is a five-ounce bag of whole beans that makes around ten cups.
+We know that doesn’t sound like a lot, but once you taste it, you’ll be a believer.
 A subscription is $28 a month, and you can prepay for six months or a whole year.
 Right now, Port of Mocha is offering 15% off all gift bundles.

 - 6 Fun International Coffee Recipes To Make At Home (That Aren’t Dalgona)